LYNCH·LLP

 • Does the allowance rate vary across art units?

 Yes.
-Allowance rates range from 74% to 92% across the examiner's art units, reflecting differences in the record within the technology center.
+The allowance rate ranges from 74% to 92% across the examiner's art units.

-The pooled allowance rate describes past dispositions and is not a prediction of any specific application's outcome.
-Individual cases depend on claim scope, prior art, and examiner analysis.
+The pooled allowance rate describes past decisions on applications already decided and is not a prediction of the outcome of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION